ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 providing operators and implementors with the possiblity of just watching denylists for new items without then need to restart anything while new items are added.
-This also gives the possiblity of storing an offset and seeking directly to it after application restarts.
+This also gives the possiblity of storing an offset and seeking directly to it after application restarts. *negative block items* can also be used to make exceptions to otherwise more general rules.

 Another aspect that we have maintained in the back of our minds is the possiblity of sharing lists using IPFS.
 The append-mostly aspect also plays a